 As effective as chemotherapy and radiation can be in the treatment of cancer, both come with a wide variety of well-known side effects.
-Nausea, vomiting and gastrointestinal symptoms are common, because rapidly dividing cells of the mucous membranes of the mouth, stomach and the intestines are often destroyed along with the cancer cells.
+Nausea, vomiting and gastrointestinal symptoms are common because rapidly dividing cells of the mucous membranes of the mouth, stomach, and intestines are often destroyed along with the cancer cells.
 Similarly, fatigue and anemia can occur when rapidly dividing cells of the bone marrow—which make red and white blood cells—get depleted.

-The ingredients in this IV Therapy, when administered at the right time in conjunction with a comprehensive treatment plan provided by your oncologist, can help mitigate some of these side effects.
-B vitamins and minerals, which are essential in cellular DNA formation, gene expression, neurotransmitter formation and energy production are included to provide support to these fundamental biochemical processes.
-And powerful antioxidants like vitamin C, ALA and glutathione can be added to help “mop-up"the increased oxidative burden that comes with cancer and its treatment after radiation and chemotherapy.
+The ingredients in this IV Therapy, when administered at the right time in conjunction with a comprehensive treatment plan provided by your oncologist can help mitigate some of these side effects.
+B vitamins and minerals, which are essential in cellular DNA formation, gene expression, neurotransmitter formation and energy production are included to provide support these fundamental biochemical processes.
+And powerful antioxidants like vitamin C, ALA, and glutathione can be added to help “mop-up" the increased oxidative burden that comes with cancer and its treatment after radiation and chemotherapy.

-Pair With: After discussion with your oncologist, vitamin C, glutathione for continued oral high absorption antioxidant support.
+Pair With: After discussion with your oncologist, vitamin C, and glutathione for continued oral high-absorption antioxidant support.

 With your oncologist’s approval, we can also add powerful antioxidants to the IV Therapy which may further mitigate side effects.
 To understand why this works, we need to know a little bit about how radiation and chemotherapeutic agents work.